Startup Acquisitions: Acquihires and Talent Hoarding: Introduction

 We present three main results.
 First, we show that inefficient acquisitions may occur even if the startup is not a potential competitor to the incumbents.
 The inefficiency is manifested through \textit{talent hoarding}: firms are engaging in acquihires even when it leads to lower aggregate profits for the startup and the acquirer afterward.
 Essentially, we find that a low-match firm can increase its expected profits by acquiring the startup before the (potentially high-match) competitor learns of its existence.
 Such acquihires generate an inefficiency because the startup employees would be more productive by either staying with the startup or (if the option is available) moving to the high-match competitor.
 Our model thus suggests that startup acquisitions need not be benign even when potential-competition motives are ruled out.

 Talent hoarding in our model is driven by the preemption effect, with firms acquiring talent partly to prevent competitors from becoming stronger.
 Many papers have identified the preemption effect in various settings, from patent races \citep{gilbert1982preemptive}, to M\&As in the international-trade setting \citep{norback2004privatization, norback2007investment}, to technology acquisitions \citep{bryan2020antitrust}, to the case of duopolists facing capacity constrained suppliers in a decentralized market \citep{burguet+Sakovics2017}.
 Indeed, the point of our paper is to highlight that preemptive motives can be at work even when a startup operating in a different market is being acquired.

-However, preemptively acquiring labor is different from acquisitions of physical assets or technology because firms do not acquire property rights over labor.
-In our setting, this implies that some solutions to preemption, such as licensing \citep{katz1987r}, do not apply.
-Moreover, additional issues, such as the impact of the business cycle discussed in our third result, appear.
+However, preemptively acquiring labor is different -- and can be more pernicious -- from acquisitions of physical assets or technology, because firms do not acquire property rights over labor.
+In particular, when a firm preemptively obtains physical assets or technology that could be more profitably used by the competitor, both firms have an incentive to negotiate an efficient allocation of property rights, for example by licensing the technology, as in \cite{katz1987r}.
+This is not the case when a firm preemptively obtains labor.
+In this case, the best that the firm can do is to try to keep the workers from joining the competitor, thereby leading to an inefficient allocation of resources.
+A similar misallocation of labor can also occur \emph{within} a firm (and therefore without a competition motive), as \cite{haegele2022talent} has documented.
+Moreover, additional issues, such as the impact of the business cycle, which we will discuss later, appear.